valora-inc/wallet/WALLET.md

 6. Optional: if the migration is not trivial, add a test for it in [src/redux/migrations.test.ts](src/redux/migrations.test.ts)
 7. Commit the changes

-### How we handle Geth crashes in wallet app on Android

-Our Celo app has three types of codes.

-1. Javascript code - generated from Typescript, this runs in Javascript interpreter.
-2. Java bytecode - this runs on Dalvik/Art Virtual Machine.
-3. Native code - Geth code is written in Golang which compiles to native code, this runs directly on the CPU, no virtual machines involved.

-One should note that, on iOS, there is no byte code and therefore, there are only two layers, one is the Javascript code, and the other is the Native code.
-Till now, we have been blind towards native crashes except Google Playstore logs.

-Sentry, the crash logging mechanism we use, can catch both Javascript Errors as well as unhandled Java exceptions.
-It, however, does not catch Native crashes.
-There are quite a few tools to catch native crashes like [Bugsnag](https://www.bugsnag.com) and [Crashlytics](https://firebase.google.com/products/crashlytics).
-They would have worked for us under normal circumstances.
-However, the Geth code produced by the Gomobile library and Go compiler logs a major chunk of information about the crash at Error level and not at the Fatal level.
-We hypothesize that this leads to incomplete stack traces showing up in Google Play store health checks.
-This issue is [publicly known](https://github.com/golang/go/issues/25035) but has not been fixed.

-We cannot use libraries like [Bugsnag](https://www.bugsnag.com) since they do not allow us to extract logcat logs immediately after the crash.
-Therefore, We use [jndcrash](https://github.com/ivanarh/jndcrash), which uses [ndcrash](https://github.com/ivanarh/ndcrash) and enable us to log the logcat logs immediately after a native crash.
-We capture the results into a file and on next restart Sentry reads it.
-We need to do this two-step setup because once a native crash happens, running code to upload the data would be fragile.
-An error in sentry looks like [this](https://sentry.io/organizations/celo/issues/918120991/events/48285729031/)

-There are two major differences in Forno mode:

-1. Geth won't run at all.
-Instead, web3 connects to <testnet>-forno.celo-testnet.org using an https provider, for example, [https://integration-forno.celo-testnet.org](https://integration-forno.celo-testnet.org).
-2. Transactions will be signed locally by contractkit.

 ### Why do we use http(s) provider?

 Websockets (`ws`) would have been a better choice but we cannot use unencrypted `ws` provider since it would be bad to send plain-text data from a privacy perspective.
 Geth does not support `wss` by [default](https://github.com/ethereum/go-ethereum/issues/16423).
 And Kubernetes does not support it either.
 This forced us to use https provider.

-### Attaching to the geth instance

-#### Android

-1. Start geth's HTTP RPC server by setting the config variable `GETH_START_HTTP_RPC_SERVER` to true.
-This is meant for development purposes only and can be a serious vulnerability if used in production.
-2. Forward traffic from your computer's port 8545 to the android device's: `adb forward tcp:8545 tcp:8545`
-3. Using a geth binary on your computer, run `geth attach http://localhost:8545`

-#### iOS

-We need the IP address of the iOS device.
-If it is being run in a simulator, the IP address is `127.0.0.1`.
-If not running in a simulator:

-1. Ensure the iOS device is on the same network as your computer.
-2. Find the device's local IP address by going to the Settings app, Wi-Fi, and tapping the 'i' next to the network.

-To attach:

-1. Start geth's HTTP RPC server by setting the config variable `GETH_START_HTTP_RPC_SERVER` to true.
-This is meant for development purposes only and can be a serious vulnerability if used in production.
-2. Using a geth binary on your computer, run `geth attach http://<DEVICE_IP_ADDRESS>:8545`

 ### Helpful hints for development